CRC-SI/atlas/docs/design.md

 # Atlas Design

-Atlas is designed to simplify the complex task of geospatial rendering on the Web.

-## Overview

 When integrated within a "host" application, Atlas behaves like a component: it is completely self-sufficient and will run by itself once started.
 The host application communicates with Atlas in simple JavaScript by publishing and subscribing to events.